 - drinking plenty of water and herbal tea and green tea

-According to a study published in the Journal of the Arthritis Health Professionals Association, getting regular exercise is important for treating lupus for many reasons.
+According to a study published in the Journal of the Arthritis Health Professionals Association, getting regular exercise is important to treat lupus for many reasons.
 Exercise lowers stress, helps with sleep quality, makes your heart and lungs stronger, strengthens bones, lowers joint pain, improves flexibility and range of motion, and lowers risk for complications.
 (7) Research done by the National Institute of Physical Activity and Sport Science in Spain has found that “physical exercise is a useful tool for improving cardiovascular fitness, reducing metabolic abnormalities and fatigue, and improving quality of life in people with lupus.”
 (8) This means you can add lupus treatment to the list of exercise benefits.

 Because lupus can cause chronic fatigue, electrolyte imbalances and anemia, it’s crucial to start slowly and not overexert yourself.
 Give yourself enough rest between workouts to recover and eat within a short window after exercising.
 Activities that can be beneficial for people with lupus include about 20–30 minutes of the following exercises at once: brisk walking, swimming, water aerobics, tai chi, yoga, cycling, Pilates or using an elliptical machine.